1afa/sambadav/README.md

   for logging in to `smbclient`.
 They default to the username and `null`, respectively.

+- `log_level`: set the log verbosity.
+Defaults to 'warn' when omitted.
+Can be set to the values 'none', 'error', 'warn', 'info', 'debug' or 'trace' in order of verboseness from least to most.

 The other two config files are:

 - `share_root.inc.php`: defines server/share pairs that show up in the server